reynders/grambers/readme.txt

 Done
 -----
+* Fix bug on mac: tile buffering is one tile row too late (unreproducible)
 * Rewrite game loop to update objects for only specific point of time, then interpolate until next update
 * Try out git branching locally